alta3/github-label-management/README.md

 ```
 .
 ├── README.md            - You are reading this NOW
-├── default-labels.toml  - This is the label format that you are about to apply to ALL ALTA3 REPOS.
+├── default-labels.toml  - This is the label format that you are about to apply to ALL OF YOUR ORGANIZATIONS' REPOS.
-├── list-all-repos.py    - Discovers all alta3 repos and clobbers existing lalels with above "default-labels.toml" Making them all identicle.
+├── list-all-repos.py    - Discovers all of your orgainizations repos and clobbers existing lalels with above "default-labels.toml" Making them all identicle.
 ├── repo-labels          - Check this directory.
 (Look, don't touch!)
 These files will all overwritten soon
 └── requirements.txt     - Classic python dependancies stuff
 └── .env                 - This file is NOT HERE yet.
 You will add it below
 ```

-The Result: all Alta3 repsoitories will have the same github labels
+The Result: all of your organizations' repsoitories will have the same github labels
 ![Github labels](https://static.alta3.com/blog/github-labels.png)

 ## Prerequisites